 The best resume stands out from all others and leaves the reader wanting to know more.
-Apply the top ten resume tips on this page to perfect your resume and get the interview you deserve.
+Apply these Top 10 resume tips to perfect your resume and get the interview you deserve.

 Create a resume that will be scanned in 6 seconds.

 Most employers scan your resume in 6 seconds looking for the information they need.
 Follow these resume tips to create a resume that will get you noticed...

 7. Change It!

 Chronological or Functional?
 These are the two main resume styles.

 Take a moment to think about the structure of your resume.
 The chronological format is the most common and accepted format for creating a resume.
 The functional format is good for creating a career change resume.

 The Chronological format draws attention to your most recent job and where you've worked in the past.
 Your skills or achievements appear later in the resume or are included in the notes you write for each job.

 This is useful if you are applying for a job in the same field as you've had for a while and highlights what you did in each job.

 The names of your current and past employers are easy to see.
 If you've had some good jobs you can use this to impress the reader.